Chicken Katsu Roll

 While the oil is heating (which shouldn’t take long- 5-10 min.) we need to do is prepare our chicken.

-1. Cut the meat into even slices.
+Slice chicken breast fillets into bite-sized pieces.
 The ideal size is 2 cm (approx. 3/4 in.) in diameter.

 Chicken Katsu 2